MuhammadAqeel1209/Django_Rest_Frame_Work/README.md

 # Django Rest Framework - Car Management API

 This is a Django Rest Framework (DRF) project that provides an API to manage a list of cars.
-The API allows you to view all cars or fetch details of a specific car using its primary key.
+The API allows you to view, add, update, or delete car details.

 ---